workleap/wl-idp-docs-hub/docs/ai/setup-agent-extensions.md

 Below is a non-exhaustive list of agent extensions we currently recommend for frontend development at Workleap.
 This list is expected to change over time as our practices, patterns, and technologies evolve.

-:point_right: To propose a new agent skill or MCP, [open an issue](https://github.com/workleap/wl-idp-docs-hub/issues) on GitHub.
+:point_right: To propose a new agent extension, [open an issue](https://github.com/workleap/wl-idp-docs-hub/issues) on GitHub.

 ==- Key differences between agent skills and MCP